oroconnor/reverie/_posts/2020-12-29-pollutionrose.md

 ## References and Resources

 Here are a few links to the package author's websites and documentation.
-My hope was to provide a beginners introduction to using and interpretting the pollutionrose() function of the openair package.
+My hope was to provide a beginners introduction to using and interpreting the pollutionrose() function of the openair package.
 Additional examples and uses can be found in these resources, as well as any official updates:

 [windrose() and pollutionrose() documentation](https://davidcarslaw.github.io/openair/reference/windRose.html#details)